pyepics/epicsapps/doc/pvlogger.rst

 windows can be used, and you can select which to use for any display by selecting "Window 1" through "Window 10".

+Below the buttons to plot the logged values, are buttons for "Live Plots".
 When used at the beamline or from a computer that can connect to the live beamline PVs, clicking on the "Live Plot for PV 1" will show the corresponding PV in a live :ref:`stripchart` application.

+Finally, below the "Live Plot" section, there are Date and Time entries to view Event Data.
+We'll return to this in the next section :ref:`pvlogger_event_data`.

 As an example plot of one PV, with "Storage Ring Current (mA)" as PV 1, clicking the "Show PV 1" button will show: